PiotrSlowikowski/Body-Mass-Diary/README.md

 -------------------------------------------------------------------

-To create the application Java and JavaFX technologies were used.
+To create the application Java, JavaFX and CSS technologies were used.